lawndoc/AdvancedHuntingQueries/README.md

 # AdvancedHuntingQueries
-Microsoft 365 Advanced Hunting Queries written in Kusto Query Language (KQL)
+My collection of Microsoft 365 Advanced Hunting Queries written in Kusto Query Language (KQL).
+Clicking on the name of the query will bring you to the file for it in this git repo.

-***Try them out right away***
+***Or try them out right away in your M365 Security tenant:***

-Click on the '🔎' icon to instantly test the query in your Microsoft 365 Security tenant
+Click on the '🔎' hotlink to plug the query right into your Advanced Hunting Query page

 ## Queries: